VeerOneGPT/galileo-glass-ui/docs/animations/orchestration.md

 **Note:** This hook primarily focuses on calculating *when* each stage should start (`delay`) based on the chosen pattern.
 It does not directly perform the animations themselves; it assumes other mechanisms (like CSS transitions triggered by state changes, or other animation hooks) are responsible for the actual visual changes associated with each stage.

+**Known Issue:** There might be a type discrepancy where the hook internally expects a slightly different `AnimationStage` type than the one exported, potentially requiring workarounds like adding a default `delay: 0` to stage definitions even when using patterns that calculate delay automatically.

 ---

 ## Core Concepts {#core-concepts}